The Art of Slow Craft – Why Handmade Irish Jewellery Matters

 At Jenti Forest Jewellery, each piece begins not in a factory, but in a quiet workshop in the Irish countryside, surrounded by the forests and coastline that inspire my designs.
 Every curve, every gemstone, and every setting is crafted by hand, shaped by hours of attention and emotion.
 This is the art of slow craft.

-Handmade Irish jewellery
+Handmade Irish Jewellery

 What Is Slow Craft?